-Famous for its collection of seven bridges that arch over the River Tyne, Newcastle is often noted for being a party city, but the “Toon””has much more to offer than its vibrant nightlife.
-The city was founded on innovation and engineering and its inhabitants, the “Geordies” are as inherently friendly and talkative as you’ll find anywhere.
-Newcastle has museums, art galleries, comedy clubs and theatres in their droves.
+Famous for its collection of seven bridges that arch over the River Tyne, Newcastle is often noted for being a party city, but the “Toon”has much more to offer than its vibrant nightlife.
+The city was founded on innovation and engineering and its people, known as, “Geordies” are as inherently friendly and talkative as you’ll find anywhere.
+Newcastle has museums, art galleries, comedy clubs and theatres by the dozen.
 For shopping enthusiasts, the city centre has a plethora of stylish high street stores and for those who want even more, the Metrocentre, which was once the largest shopping centre in Europe, is only a short bus ride away.
-Nearby there are country towns like Corbridge & Wylam, and the sandy beaches of Whitley Bay & Tynemouth that are accessible by public transport.
+Nearby, there are country towns like Corbridge & Wylam, and the sandy beaches of Whitley Bay & Tynemouth that are accessible by public transport.

 Key Annual Events

 - Restaurant Week - Newcastle became the pioneer city to deliver the concept with over 100 restaurants now participating annually.

 - Great North Run - the world’s largest half-marathon takes place annually in September.